 - Promoters give scores of 9 or 10.
 They are the biggest fans, purchase regularly and recommend your business to everyone they know.

 - Passives give scores of 7 and 8.
-They are mostly satisfied but lack determination and enthusiasm to make a step forward and promote.
+They are mostly satisfied but lack the determination and enthusiasm to make a step forward and promote.

 - Detractors give scores between 0 and 6.
-Their scale is the biggest which may seem unfair but rules are the same for everyone.
+Their scale is the biggest which may seem unfair but the rules are the same for everyone.
 They tend to spread the negative word around based on their negative experience.
 It is important to find out why they are dissatisfied to improve what may not be working at the moment.

 How to calculate an NPS score

 To calculate your NPS score, subtract the percentage of your detractors from the percentage of your promoters.
 Passives are not included in the formula as they are mostly neutral.